SabrinaHuajy/Module-1-Challenge/README.md

 # Module-1-Challenge
 Challenge of Module 1: HTML, CSS, and Git

 This website is created for marketing purpose of the Horiseon company to suit for serch engines, its codebase follows accessibility standards.

+screenshot - find example on the internet